mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Create demov8
       * Give each enemy a unique ID using the current time. (`new Date().toLocaleTimeString();`).
 Will try having a global "ScoresSet" that unique scores can be added to, then the player's score is calculated by getting the count of those scores.
       * Add successful scoring via set using globalScoreSet variable.
 Confirmed that now only one point is added per avoided enemy.
+    * Cleaned up code.
+    * Begin looking into double-jumping issues at higher framerates
+      * Appears that sometimes the player can't double-jump, but other times, the player can jump more than twice.

 * 2024-04-26 - 3.8 hours total
   * 11:15am PST - 3:03pm PST